 - 1. Determine the level of granularity with which you need to protect objects in the database. - 2.
-Determine how you want to group privileges together in roles. - 3.
-Create needed URI and execute privileges. - 4.
+Determine how you want to group privileges together in roles. - Create needed URI and execute privileges. - 4.
 Create roles. - 5.
 Create users. - 6.
 Assign users to roles. - 7.
-Set default permissions for users, either indirectly through roles or directly through the users.

-- 8. Protect code with xdmp:security-assert functions, where needed. - 9.
+Set default permissions for users, either indirectly through roles or directly through the users. - 8.
+Protect code with xdmp:security-assert functions, where needed. - 9.
 Load your documents with the appropriate permissions.
 If needed, change the permissions of existing documents using the xdmp:document-add-permissions, xdmp:document-set-permissions, and xdmp:document-remove-permissions functions. - 10.
 Assign access privileges to HTTP, WebDAV, ODBC, and XDBC servers as needed.

-17.0 Sample Security Scenarios
+18. Sample Security Scenarios

-This chapter describes some common scenarios for defining security policies in your applications.
+This section describes some common scenarios for defining security policies in your applications.
 The scenarios shown here are by no means exhaustive.
 There are many possibilities for how to set up security in your applications.
-The following sections are included: